 - Blend all dressing ingredients in a food processor or high speed blender till smooth.

 - Massage the kale with about ⅓ cup dressing, making sure that everything is well coated and softened.
-Add the apple, carrot, and raisins, and remix the salad, adding more dressing until the salad is coated to your liking.
+Add the quinoa, carrot, apple, and raisins, and remix the salad, adding more dressing until the salad is coated to your liking.
 Serve.

 If you want to turn this one into a meal sized salad, you can definitely add some chickpeas, lentils, or quinoa.
 It would also be great served with a hummus sandwich, or a fresh batch of crackers and dip.
 In the winter, I’d love to serve the salad with some piping hot split pea soup and toast.
 Yum.